mento-protocol/governance-watchdog/README.md

    - This is necessary for Terraform to be able to create QuickAlerts when deploying this project

-## First time deployment setup (if project has not been deployed already)
+## First Time Infra Deployment via Terraform

 ### Google Cloud Permission Requirements